W5ALC/SkywarnPlus/README.md

 ## Contributing

 SkywarnPlus is open-source and welcomes contributions.
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+## Maintenance and Bug Reporting

+SkywarnPlus is actively maintained by a single individual who dedicates their spare time to improve and manage this project.
+Despite best efforts, the application may have some bugs or areas for improvement.

+If you encounter any issues with SkywarnPlus, please check back to the [SkywarnPlus GitHub Repository](https://github.com/mason10198/SkywarnPlus) to see if there have been any updates or fixes since the last time you downloaded it.
+New commits are made regularly to enhance the system's performance and rectify any known issues.

+Bug reporting is greatly appreciated as it helps to improve SkywarnPlus.
+If you spot a bug, please raise an issue in the GitHub repository detailing the problem.
+Include as much information as possible, such as error messages, screenshots, and steps to reproduce the issue.
+This will assist in quickly understanding and resolving the issue.

+Thank you for your understanding and assistance in making SkywarnPlus a more robust and reliable system for all.

 ## License